We want to introduce you to the many initiatives committed to art and care: We are many!

 Outside In

 Outside In is not a specific artist-parent initiative, but a UK-based charity for artists who face barriers in the arts sector due to health issues, disability, social circumstances or isolation.
-The organisation provides platforms, artist development opportunities, exhibitions and training.
+Through platforms, exhibitions, artist development and training, Outside In creates opportunities for visibility and participation.
+In the context of care and parenthood, the initiative is particularly relevant as an example of barrier-aware structural work.

 PAAL – Parent Artist Advocacy League for Arts + Media